sonya75/pyEvony/README.md

 **scout.py**

-It can be used to scout any account on any server.
+It can be used to scout any city on any server.
 Although the stone price in that server needs to be below 1 for it to work.
 Usage:-

     python scout.py sever mailguy declarewarcoord scoutcoord